-It’s almost that time of year — if you collect any kind of income at all, you need to be ready to file your income tax return.
+It’s that time of year — if you collect any kind of income at all, you need to be ready to file your income tax return.
 This puts a special burden on investors, which is why we’ve provided a simple checklist for organizing your investments for income tax preparation.

 As you begin gathering the documents and statements to take to your CPA (or to DIY) make sure you don’t forget these most common investment sources and specific documents you’ll need to ensure your taxes are filed properly.

 If you receive interest or dividend income from any source, you should have either a Form 1099-INT for interest income or a 1099-DIV reporting dividend income.

 You can get such forms from any source from which you earn fixed income, so if you don’t have one from a payer you need to contact them to obtain one.
 Simply using bank statements or dividend payment receipts won’t always provide the information needed for income tax purposes, which is why 1099s are specifically for this purpose.

 Investment partnerships provide shares of ownership in an organization — typically a partnership — that exists for a specific type of investment.
 The most common forms are for oil and gas (or other energy) activities or investment real estate.